MBB Lampyridae: Termination and aftermath

 The Lampyridae programme was conducted between 1981 and 1987.
 The reasoning behind the programme's unceremonious cancellation during 1987 is unknown, there having been no announcement on the subject made by either by MBB nor the government of West Germany at the time.
 Aircraft publication Aviation Week attributed alleged closed-room pressure tactics on the part of the United States, who had recently been made aware of the programme's existence and not wanting a competing stealth aircraft to their own efforts to come to fruition, as having played a key role in its termination.

 During early 1995, aerospace company Daimler-Benz Aerospace (DASA), the successor to MBB, decided to release some details of the previously top-secret Lampyridae programme.
 Many of the specifics of the aircraft and the overall programme have remained concealed.
 While detailed information in regards to the Lampyridae's radar signature and its testing are considered to be classified information, however, it is known that the targets for the airframe's radar cross-section were considered to have been achieved.

 Since the Lampyridae's cancellation, the German Air Force has retained interest in eventually deploying aircraft that take advantage of low-observability characteristics.
 In particular, it is known that the envisaged successor to the Panavia Tornado fighter-bomber is to be a yet-to-be-developed stealth aircraft (New Generation Fighter), however, it would be very likely to be developed under a multinational programme, similar to the Tornado or the Eurofighter Typhoon multirole combat aircraft.

 Follow-on

 Using the results from the Lampyridae program, DASA decided to research on a more mature and practical stealth design called TDEFS (Technology Demonstrator for Enhancement and Future Systems).
-A small scale high speed wind tunnel model called FTT (Fliegender Technologie – Träger, English Flying Technology Platform) and an unmanned version FTTU.
+A small scale high speed wind tunnel model called FTT (Fliegender Technologie-Träger, English: Flying Technology Platform) and an uncrewed version FTTU.
 The aircraft was to have combined the faceted stealth technology of the Lampyridae with newly developed radar absorbent materials, but also fly-by-wire and thrust vectoring from the X-31.
 Some of these technologies were originally intended to be included in an upgrade of the Eurofighter Typhoon.
 However, the simple faceted stealth technology it made use of started to become obsolete in the 1990s, supposedly contributing to the decision to terminate the program.
-The EADS MAKO, a cancelled high-performance jet trainer/light attack aircraft used some of the faceted stealth technology developed in the programs.